2.2 Summary of material accounting policies

 • Financial liabilities at fair value through profit or loss

-• Financial liabilities at amortised cost
+• Financial liabilities at amortised cost Classification of Financial liabilities

 Financial liabilities at fair value through profit or loss (FVTPL)

-Financial liabilities at fair value through profit or loss include financial liabilities held for trading and financial liabilities designated upon initial recognition as fair value through profit or loss.
+Financial liabilities at fair value through profit or loss include financial liabilities held for trading and financial liabilities designated upon initial recognition at fair value through profit or loss.
 Financial liabilities are classified as held for trading if these are incurred for the purpose of repurchasing in the near term.
-This category also includes derivative financial instruments entered into by the Company those are not designated as hedging instruments in hedge relationships as defined by Ind AS 109.
+This category also includes derivative financial instruments entered into by the Company that are not designated as hedging instruments in hedge relationships as defined by Ind AS 109.

 Gains or losses on liabilities held for trading are recognised in the profit or loss.